yimingxt/yimingxt.github.io/_pages/about.md

 </p>

 <p>
 My research interest is in mathematics of data.
 Specifically, I work on randomized algorithms, network data analysis, and multifidelity methods.
 As a problem-driven researcher, I enjoy learning new ideas from all walks of life and finding connections between them.
-My MBTI personality type is INFP.
 </p>

 <p>